nginxinc/nginx-gateway-fabric/docs/guides/upgrade-apps-without-downtime.md

 ## NGINX Kubernetes Gateway Functionality

-To understand the upgrade methods, you should be aware of the NGINX features that help prevent application downtime: graceful configuration reloads and upstream servers updates.
+To understand the upgrade methods, you should be aware of the NGINX features that help prevent application downtime: graceful configuration reloads and upstream server updates.

 ### Graceful Configuration Reloads